craftercms/docs/source/by-role/architect/index.rst

 ^^^^^^^^

 Securing content access and providing role-based access to different content items or hierarchies is critical to any enterprise-grade content-rich application.
-It's critical that the security be implemented at the content API-level.
+It's critical that the security be implemented at the content API level.
 CrafterCMS provides enterprise-grade authentication and authorization mechanics to help achieve this.
 More on this :ref:`here <architect-security>`